Spacecraft attitude determination and control: Passive attitude control

 Three main types of passive attitude control exist for satellites.
 The first one uses gravity gradient, and it leads to four stable states with the long axis (axis with smallest moment of inertia) pointing towards Earth.
 As this system has four stable states, if the satellite has a preferred orientation, e.g. a camera pointed at the planet, some way to flip the satellite and its tether end-for-end is needed.

 The second passive system orients the satellite along Earth's magnetic field thanks to a magnet.
 These purely passive attitude control systems have limited pointing accuracy, because the spacecraft will oscillate around energy minima.
 This drawback is overcome by adding damper, which can be hysteretic materials or a viscous damper.
 The viscous damper is a small can or tank of fluid mounted in the spacecraft, possibly with internal baffles to increase internal friction.
 Friction within the damper will gradually convert oscillation energy into heat dissipated within the viscous damper.

 A third form of passive attitude control is aerodynamic stabilization.
 This is achieved using a drag gradient, as demonstrated on the Get Away Special Passive Attitude Control Satellite (GASPACS) technology demonstration.
 In low Earth orbit, the force due to drag is many orders of magnitude more dominant than the force imparted due to gravity gradients.
 When a satellite is utilizing aerodynamic passive attitude control, air molecules from the Earth's upper atmosphere strike the satellite in such a way that the center of pressure remains behind the center of mass, similar to how the feathers on an arrow stabilize the arrow.
 GASPACS utilized a 1 m inflatable 'AeroBoom', which extended behind the satellite, creating a stabilizing torque along the satellite's velocity vector.

+Another form of passive attitude control is yo-yo de-spin.
+Yo-yo de-spin devices are controversial as they generate space debris, and are primarily used for deep-space spacecraft.